ITfoxtec/ITfoxtec.Identity.BlazorWebAssembly.OpenidConnect/README.md

 ```

 ### Authorize views
-Update the _App.razor_ to include _AuthorizeRouteView/NotAuthorized_ and with _OidcRedirectToLogin_.
+Update the _App.razor_ to include _AuthorizeRouteView/NotAuthorized_ with the _OidcRedirectToLogin_ element.
 The _OidcRedirectToLogin_ start the login flow if the user do not have access.

 ```html
 <Router AppAssembly="@typeof(Program).Assembly">